fdb/slarg-website/events/2023-10-21-typp-launch.md

   I thought it was icky, but felt like home

   ![](https://ucarecdn.com/bd3fbe29-05bd-465b-9489-c53445439b67/ "A drawing by Tijana Petrovic (2023)")

+During this evening you can also visit the installation *On Sandscapes* by **Irma Földényi, Saskia Van der Gucht, Eline De Clercq, Virág Szálas-Motesiczky** at the refter of Morpho, between 19:00 - 21:00.
+For more see [here](https://slarg.be/events/2023-10-19-on-sand/).

 ### More on TYPP